galonpy/galonpy/README.md

 As a Masters in Applied Data Science from The University of Michigan, I:

--Love Data
+* Love Data

--Am highly skilled in data science, machine learning, and A.I tools
+* Am highly skilled in data science, machine learning, and A.I tools

--And I am extremely enthusiastic about industry applications!
+* And I am extremely enthusiastic about industry applications!